Connecticut Health Foundation Inc

 2. Complete Grant Eligibility Quiz: Fill out the foundation's grant eligibility quiz on their website to determine if your project aligns with their funding priorities.

-3. Speak with Staff: CT Health recommends that you talk to a staff member to learn more about grant guidelines and which application is the best fit for your program or project.
+3. Speak with Staff: CT Health recommends that you talk to a staff member to learn more about grant guidelines and which application is the best fit for your programme or project.
 Contact grants@cthealth.org or call 860.724.1580.

 4. Register for Online Portal: All grant applications must be submitted electronically through the Connecticut Health Foundation's online grantee portal at https://cthealth.fluxx.io.
 You must register to get access.